 The world of plants is often one of strange beauty and pure wonder.
-Coming in many shapes and sizes, plants are all unique in some way, yet cacti are some of the most amazing plants in the world.
-Protected by an outer layer of spines, cacti endure some of the harshest and demanding environments.
-Relying on their incredible water storage abilities and thick skin to prevent water loss, cacti are hidden deep in the driest deserts and even up in the peaks of some mountains.
-While cacti are certainly unique amongst other plants, some are bizarre, even by cacti standards.
+Coming in many shapes and sizes, plants are all unique somehow, yet cacti are some of the most amazing plants in the world.
+Protected by an outer layer of spines, cacti endure the harshest and most demanding environments.
+Relying on their incredible water storage abilities and thick skin to prevent water loss, they are hidden deep in the driest deserts and even up on the peaks of some mountains.
+While cacti are unique amongst other plants, some are bizarre, even for cacti standards.

 1. Agave Cactus (Leuchtenbergia principis)

-Known as Agave Cactus, Leuchtenbergia principis is unique because of the straight, finger-like protrusions from its main stem.
+Known as Agave Cactus, Leuchtenbergia principis is unique because of the straight finger-like protrusions from its main stem.
 These "fingers" are tipped with small clusters of spines that in older specimens can grow into a tangled, protective web on the top portion of the plant.
-Agave Cactus starts as any normal cactus seedling would and soon develops its points.
+Agave Cactus starts as any normal cactus seedling and soon develops its points.
 As it ages, these form into its thick photosynthetic "fingers."
 Once the protrusions have formed, Agave Cactus maintains its shape and gets wider and sturdier but remains a single plant.
-This is abnormal because most cacti will either start to produce small offspring at some point or even "arms" in taller plants.
+This is abnormal because most cacti will either start to produce offspring at some point or even "arms" in taller species.